Bwarule/Data-Exploration/README.md

 # Data-Exploration
-This are the R cod efor Data exploartion
+This are the R code for Data exploartion
+Date : 9 Aug.
+2015